Skip to sign in Skip to content

 Is Office the same thing as Outlook?

-No. Office is a collection of productivity applications that include the email app called Outlook.
-You can get it as a one-time purchase that allows you to put the apps on one computer.
-Or you can get Office as part of a Microsoft 365 subscription that gives you more flexibility as well as upgrades.
+No. Office is a collection of productivity applications that includes the email app called Outlook.
+You can get it as a one-time purchase that lets you install the apps on one computer.
+Or you can get Office as part of a Microsoft 365 subscription, which offers more flexibility and access to upgrades.

 Is a BAA all I need to be HIPAA compliant?